-Breast-feeding: It is not known whether azithromycin may have adverse effects on the breast-fed infant, nursing should be discontinued during treatment with Azithromycin.
-Among other things diarrhoea, fungus infection of the mucous membrane as well as sensitization is possible in the nursed infant.
+Azithromycin passes into human breast milk, but there are no adequate and well-controlled clinical studies in nursing women that have characterised the pharmacokinetics of azithromycin excretion into human breast milk.
+Because it is not known whether azithromycin may have adverse effects on the breast-fed infant, nursing should be discontinued during treatment with azithromycin.
+Among other things diarrhoea, fungus infection of the mucous membrane as well as sensitisation is possible in the nursed infant.
 It is recommended to discard the milk during treatment and up until 2 days after discontinuation of treatment.
 Nursing may be resumed thereafter.